Zamiell/stardew-valley/Min-Max_Guide.md

   * (We do this now instead of later because we will have a full inventory on subsequent days.)
 * Read all of the mail (three letters in total).
 (We need to read Willy's letter in order to be given the Bamboo Pole.)
 * Water.
+* Chop 50 wood, craft a Chest, and take it with you.
 * Ship:
   * all but 60 Fiber (for Scarecrows later on)
   * Clay
   * Geodes
-* Empty all inventory in the first chest, take out the chest.
+* Empty all inventory in the chest (except for the Chest).
 * Go to Bus Stop, grab foraging items if present.
 (Check behind the bus near the top.)
 * Go to the beach and get the Bamboo Pole, grab foraging items if present.
 * Go to the mountain lake fishing spot, place the chest one square to the left of the first wooden bridge.